 The company offered installation support of the sea outfalls, outfall defences, coastal protection works and assisted in commissioning and manning the Vapour Recovery Unit on Hound Point Terminal (BP) in the Forth.

-During the 2000s Briggs expanded its services further into submarine cable repair and installation, single point mooring repair and maintenance, heavy moorings and Aids to Navigation refurbishment, and are responsible for the maintenance and repair of all MoD heavy moorings and navigation aids around the UK, Gibralter and Cyprus.
+During the 2000s Briggs expanded its services further into submarine cable repair and installation, single point mooring repair and maintenance, heavy moorings and Aids to Navigation refurbishment, and are responsible for the maintenance and repair of all MoD heavy moorings and navigation aids around the UK, Gibraltar and Cyprus.

 Briggs Marine started operating in various countries delivering a full suite of environmental solutions including consultancy, training and spill response services.

-The Group has now expanded its services into the renewable energy market, with Framework Agreements in place with a number of large offshore wind developers.
+The Group has now expanded its services into the renewable energy market, with framework agreements in place with a number of large offshore wind developers.

 In 2010 and 2012 the Company signed long-term contracts to manage The Environment Agency’s survey fleet round the coast of England and Wales and TfL’s Woolwich Free Ferry on the Thames.